To learn more about partnering with Chimerix or to initiate a conversation, please contact our Business Development group:

-In 2011, Chimerix initiated a partnership with the Biomedical Advanced Research and Development Authority (BARDA) to develop brincidofovir as a medical countermeasure to treat smallpox outbreaks in the event of a bioterror attack or accidental release.
-Brincidofovir has received Fast Track designation from the FDA for CMV, adenovirus and smallpox.
+In 2011, Chimerix initiated a partnership with the U.S. Biomedical Advanced Research and Development Authority (BARDA) to develop brincidofovir (CMX001) as a medical countermeasure to treat smallpox outbreaks due to a bioterror event or accidental release.
+Brincidofovir has received Fast Track designation from the FDA for smallpox, adenovirus and cytomegalovirus.

 To learn more about partnering with Chimerix or to initiate a conversation, please contact our Business Development group: email@example.com